stsimonas/OpenPrograms/AEPack/README.md

 ***

 #### **aefind**
-**aefind** is a search (find) tool for querying the ME network, useful for quickly finding items and their detailed information.
+**aefind** is a search tool for querying the ME network, useful for quickly finding items and their detailed information.

 ***